MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes.md

 # Adding Barcodes to Reports

 This article explains how to add barcodes to a report.
-There are things to think about

-- Prepare the data that you want to encode
-- Add a barcode font to the report layout.

 ## Overview